ArtifactDB/SewerRat/README.md

 Each identified metadata document is parsed as JSON and converted into tokens.
-For strings, we use an adaptation of the [FTS5 Unicode61 tokenizer](https://www.sqlite.org/fts5.html#unicode61_tokenizer) to break each string into tokens, i.e., strings are split into tokens at any character that is not a Unicode letter/number or a dash.
+For strings, we use an adaptation of the [FTS5 Unicode61 tokenizer](https://www.sqlite.org/fts5.html#unicode61_tokenizer) to break each string into tokens, where strings are split into tokens at any character that is not a Unicode letter/number or a dash.
 For numbers and booleans, the string representation of the value is tokenized.
-All tokens are stored in the index, associated with the JSON object properties in which it was found, e.g., the value `"Chris"` is associated with the properties `"b.c"` in the document below.
+Each token is stored in the index and is associated with the names of the properties of the (nested) JSON objects in which it was found, e.g., the values `"Aaron"` and `"Chris"` are associated with the names `"a"` and `"b.c"` in the document below.

 ```json
 {